Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 #### *Colors*

 #### *Foundation colours*
 These were used as the main colours.
-A more monochromic approach
+A simple calming effect is what I wanted the site to give.

 - "white": "white"
 - "black": "black"